mahakbafna/Data-Ananlysis-in-Python/README.md

 Then finding the Correlational Matrix

 ![Correlation matrix](https://user-images.githubusercontent.com/89958567/170880885-6f470253-66bc-4507-b63a-255d1f975bbf.png)

+Correlation with the MSRP than that of MSRP and Horsepower which is 83%.
+Because as seen above the correlation between MSRP and Engine Size is of 57% and that of MSRP and Cylinders is of 65% .

 Aftern that by performing the graph between Car Make and MSRP it is shown that Price of Merecedes followed by Porshe and Jagaur is high as compared to other cars.
 Then after that throught Boxplot it showed Type of sports is high in price.
 Mostly cars have the Origin Europe.